tldr-pages/tldr/pages/common/aws-cloud9.md

 # aws cloud9

-> Manage collection of tools to code, build, run, test, debug, and release software in the cloud.
+> Manage Cloud9 - a collection of tools to code, build, run, test, debug, and release software in the cloud.
 > More information: <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloud9/index.html>.

 - Get a list of Cloud9 development environment identifiers: